DanWahlin/Observable-Store/README.md

 ![Using Obervable Store](images/ObservableStore.png)

 ### <a name="goals"></a>Key Goals of Observable Store:
+1. Keep it simple!
-1. Single source of truth for store state
+1. Single source of truth for state
-1. Store state is read-only/immutable
+1. Store state is immutable
 1. Provide state change notifications to any subscriber
 1. Track state change history
-1. Minimal amount of code required
+1. Easy to understand with a minimal amount of code required to get started
-1. Works with Angular (demo included), React (demo included), Vue.js (demo coming soon), or any front-end library/framework
+1. Works with any front-end project built with JavaScript or TypeScript (Angular, React, Vue, or anything else)

 ### Steps to use Observable Store